videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

     }
 ```

-Calling this method with the same parameter previously will now output the following: -
+Calling this method now will output the following: -

     When a user searches for film The Green Mile     type ("id=suggestion-search", "The Green Mile")

-The step text can be completely customised using by setting the value of the  `@Step` to a String.
+The step text can be further customised by setting the value of the  `@Step`.
+This can be useful
-This can be useful when starting with e.g. numbers as Java doesn't allow methods to start with a
+when starting with numbers as the Java language spec doesn't allow methods to start with a number.
-number.

 ```java
       @Step("4 users are added")